 Also, DP:data broker has to support data classification with commonly used data vocabulary and taxonomy, and recommended to support multiple data classifications by its areas of use.

-According to [ITU-T Y.bdp-reqts], provenance is information about the origin and creation process of data with metadata recording process of workflow, annotations, notes about processes.
-When data is imported from the outside data source and stored, big data service provider generates the metadata based on importing context including:
+[ITU-T Y.3602] defines the functional requirements for big data provenance.
+According to the recommendation, provenance is information about the origin and creation process of data with metadata recording process of workflow, annotations, notes about processes.
+When data is imported from an outside data source and stored, BDSP generates the metadata based on importing context including:

 responsible party information;